 - Attendance at a weekly seminar chosen from a wide range of topics in STEM, Business, or Entrepreneurship.

 Application Deadline and Hiring Timeline

-The application for the Summer 2016 program is now closed.
-Online applications for the Summer 2016 program were accepted from February 15 until March 7.
+The application for the Summer 2017 program is now closed.
 Candidates will be contacted directly by interested TIP companies for interviews, and offer letters to successful interns are typically issued by early April.

 How to Apply

 In addition to GPA and test scores (ACT, SAT, GMAT, and/or GRE), applicants will be asked to briefly describe any prior research experience or relevant coursework, and why they are interested in the UConn-TIP Intern Program.
 Transcripts and letters of recommendation are not required to apply but may be requested by the interviewing TIP company.